linhkhanh/to-do-list/README.md

 - There are 3 fields: title, description ans image
 - Able to input text and image for task.
 - A "Remove button" is visible when an images selected to remove image
-- There is a "Cancle" button and "Ok" button for summiting data.
+- There is a "Cancle" button and "Ok" button for submiting data.

 2. Edit/Delete task
 - Double click a task to edit information of task.